je-suis-tm/quant-trading/README.md

 ### 3. Heikin-Ashi candlestick

-The rules of Heikin-Ashi are quite tricky.
-It is a Japanese way to filter out the noise for momentum trading.
-Basically we do a few transformations on four key benchmarks - Open, Close, High, Low.
-The next step is to apply unique Heikin-Ashi rules on Heikin-Ashi Open, Close, High, Low.
-After that, a few signals are generated.
-We set up the stop loss position so that we don't get screwed up during any market collapse.
+Heikin-Ashi, the exotic name actually refers to 'Average Bar' in Japanese, is an alternative style of candlestick chart.
+The sophisticated rules of Heiki-Ashi are designed to filter out the noise for momentum trading.
+Arguably it should outperform the standard candlestick in sideways and choppy markets.
+Initially we do a few transformations on four vital benchmarks - Open, Close, High, Low.
+The next step is to apply unique Heikin-Ashi rules on Heikin-Ashi Open, Close, High, Low to generate trading signals.
+The downside of Heikin-Ashi (or any momentum trading strategies) is the slow response.
+Thus, we should set up the stop loss position accordingly so that we don't get caught up in any flash collapse.

 The rules of Heikin-Ashi can be found in <a href=https://quantiacs.com/Blog/Intro-to-Algorithmic-Trading-with-Heikin-Ashi.aspx>Quantiacs</a>.